 Terms and Conditions

-- All new bookings sent to us until March 31st 2021 can be postponed, changed to another Sprachcaffe destination or cancelled up to 31 days before departure, for free.
+- All new bookings until April 30th 2021, can be postponed, changed to another destination or cancelled up to 30 days before departure, free of charge.

 - Alternatively, we can issue a voucher for the course and accommodation with an expiry date of December 2022.
 A 31-day notice shall be given to the school.
 No extra fees will be charged.